openfaas/docs/docs/architecture/autoscaling.md

   http://127.0.0.1:8080/function/cows
 ```

-Note that `com.openfaas.scale.zero=false` is the default, so this is not strictly required.
+Note that `com.openfaas.scale.zero=false` is a default, so this is not strictly required.

 ## Scaling to Zero aka "Zero-scale"